Skip to Content

 Whenever the plant is grown in too poor soils, they lack the nitrogen essential for growth, and you will notice the plant’s leaves begin to turn yellow and drop, starting with the older foliage at the bottom.
 Additionally, the plant’s shoot growth slows downs (stunted) while the roots grow extensively, searching for the missing nutrient in the soil.

-As you prepare your potting mix, you need to ensure a balance between the soil’s drainage capacity and nutritional value.
+As you prepare your potting mix, you must balance the soil’s drainage capacity and nutritional value.

 PH levels of the soil

 Jade plants prefer slightly acidic soils with pH levels of 6 to 7.
-If you use pH levels too high or lower, you risk your plant’s health as it interferes with the nutritional content in the soil, and it causes nutrient deficiencies in your plant, which slow down the plant’s growth.
+If you use pH levels too high or lower, you risk your plant’s health as it interferes with the soil’s nutritional content and causes nutrient deficiencies in your plant, which slow down the plant’s growth.
 Jade plant leaves for plants growing in extreme pH soils burn and turn yellow before they drop.

 Cactus mix provides the perfect pH for growing jade plants; however, it might lack other properties such as sufficient nutrients and water-retaining capacity.